Lingard recalled by England after nearly 2 years away

 Lingard has scored four times in six Premier League games at the London club to force his way back into England coach Gareth Southgate’s thoughts, and was selected in a 26-man squad for World Cup qualifiers against San Marino, Albania and Poland this month.

+Two other players back in the squad after a long period out were center back John Stones, who has regained his place in Premier League leader Manchester City’s team, and left back Luke Shaw, who has been a standout for Manchester United in recent weeks.

+Stones last played for England in October 2019, while Shaw’s most recent international appearance was in September 2018.

-Aston Villa striker Ollie Watkins and West Bromwich Albion goalkeeper Sam Johnstone were handed first call-ups.
+Aston Villa striker Ollie Watkins and West Bromwich Albion goalkeeper Sam Johnstone were handed first call-ups, but there was no place for Liverpool right back Trent Alexander-Arnold, a sign of England’s strength in depth in that position.

+Kieran Trippier, Kyle Walker and Reece James were the right backs called up by Southgate, who said Alexander-Arnold’s performances for Liverpool haven’t been up to the standard of the last two seasons.

+Jude Bellingham, a 17-year-old midfielder at Borussia Dortmund, was selected but Southgate said he does not expect to see the player link up with the squad.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports